omen23/c-iflist/README.md

 # iflist

-  small c program to list all linux network interfaces: state, speed and duplex settings
+  small c program to list all network interfaces on a linux box: state, speed and duplex settings